 “Those who only pass through the center of the Napa Valley have little idea of the vast room for “ranches” in the mountains on either side.
 What is apparently a forbidding wall of rocks is really a fertile and pleasant country, well watered with living springs and always rich enough for grapes and other fruit, with usually a little room for grain and hay.
 One of these little “pockets” of fertility is found by going in from the east side of the valley ...”

 Our western-most vineyards – the Los Ricos Vineyard and Pool Block – are accessed by way of Taplin Road, which extends east from the Silverado Trail past the Joseph Phelps and Heitz Wineries through tiny Spring Valley.
 These vineyards are situated at approximately 600 feet of elevation and are within a few hundred yards of the eastern boundaries of the St. Helena and Rutherford appellations.
 Access to our main vineyards is by way of Rutherford Hill Road.
 We refer to these blocks as the Brothers Vineyard, the Lost Orchard, and the Blending Blocks.
-They lie at 800 to 850 feet of elevation approximately one mile east of the St. Helena and Rutherford appellations and two miles south of the Howell Mountain appellation.
+They lie at 800 to 850 feet of elevation approximately one mile east of the St. Helena and Rutherford appellations, a mile and a half north of the Pritchard Hill appellation, and two miles south of the Howell Mountain appellation.

 Like most all of the better vineyards in the Napa Valley, ours are pruned, trained, and harvested by hand.
 Each vine is visited by a skilled vineyard worker a dozen or more times in the course of the season for pruning, shoot thinning, tying, crop thinning, canopy management, weed removal, and finally harvesting.